 Although this is not a definitive factor for most people and may not necessarily influence buying decisions, this is a pro of an electric lawnmower and thus makes it a better option than gasoline mowers.

-According to the Electric Power Research Institute, if even half of the total gas-powered lawn mowers are replaced with electric ones, we will reduce the emissions equivalent to removing around two million vehicles from the road!
+According to the Electric Power Research Institute, if even half of the gas-powered lawn mowers are replaced with electric ones, we will reduce the emissions equivalent to removing around two million vehicles from the road!

 Lightweight